stsui1129/library/README.md

 Things to work on:

-Read status coding could be cleaner(use Book prototype), this.info not working, and CSS.
+Read status coding could be cleaner(use Book prototype), this.info not working, book renders only if form is filled, and CSS.

 https://stsui1129.github.io/library/